 Apigee Got a New Job: The Control Plane for Your AI.

-For most of the last decade, an API gateway was a pretty simple idea: take an HTTP request, authenticate it, maybe rate limit it, send it to the right backend.
-Boring, important, mostly invisible.
-Apigee was good at this.
+For most of the last decade, an API gateway was a simple idea.
+Take an HTTP request, authenticate it, maybe rate limit it, send it to the right backend.
+Boring, important, and mostly invisible.
+Apigee was really good at this.
 Then generative AI happened, and suddenly the API gateway has a much more interesting job.

-Google Cloud has been quietly turning Apigee into something more like a control plane for AI, and the scope of what it now handles is worth understanding.
+Google Cloud has been quietly turning Apigee into a control plane for AI.
+The scope of what it now handles is worth understanding.

-The Problem with Calling LLMs Like They Are Regular APIs
+The Problem with Calling LLMs Like They’re Regular APIs

-A large language model (LLM) is not like a database query.
+Calling an LLM isn’t like making a database query.
 A database query costs roughly the same every time.
-An LLM call can cost a penny or it can cost a dollar, depending entirely on how many tokens are in the prompt and the response.
-Tokens are the unit of work for LLMs: roughly 4 characters each, and you pay for every one, input and output combined.
+An LLM call can cost a penny or a dollar.
+It depends entirely on how many tokens are in the prompt and the response.
+Tokens are the unit of work for LLMs: roughly 4 characters each.
+You pay for every one, input and output combined.

-This creates a governance problem that standard API management tools were not built for.
+This creates a governance problem that standard API management tools weren’t built for.
 Limiting requests per minute does nothing to stop a single verbose user from sending a 10,000-token prompt every minute.
-Standard auth controls unauthorized access, but not a prompt injection attack where a user tricks the model into ignoring your instructions.
+Standard auth controls unauthorized access.
+It doesn’t cover a prompt injection attack where a user tricks the model into ignoring your instructions.
 And logging the request tells you an API call happened, not what was actually sent or returned.

 Apigee now handles all of this natively, in the proxy layer, before the request ever reaches the model.